MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/get-started/removed-deprecated-features-platform-updates.md

 ---
 # required metadata

-title: Removed or deprecated features for Finance and Operations
+title: Removed or deprecated features in Platform updates
-description: This topic describes features that have been removed, or that are planned for removal.
+description: This topic describes features that have been removed, or that are planned for removal in Platform updates of Finance and Operations apps.
 author: sericks007
 manager: AnnBe
-ms.date: 10/08/2019
+ms.date: 02/25/2019
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-applications